 You can place conditions on, and provide instructions about, the exercise of the power by your attorney/s.

-You can appoint a Medical Power of Attorney to make decisions about medical treatment on your behalf, if you are no longer able to make your own decisions.
+You can appoint a Medical Treatment Decision Maker to make decisions about medical treatment on your behalf, if you are no longer able to make your own decisions.

-This person, your ‘medical agent’, can refuse medical treatment for you based on their understanding of your wishes.
+The person you appoint can give consent to, or refuse, medical treatment for you based on their understanding of your wishes.
 Appoint someone you trust to respect and carry out your wishes.
-You can appoint a second person as an alternative agent if your medical agent is unable to make decisions for you.
+You can appoint a second person as an alternative if your appointed Medical Treatment Decision Maker is unable or unavailable to make decisions about your medical treatment when needed.

-Your medical agent can refuse all medical treatment on your behalf.
+Your Medical Treatment Decision Maker can refuse all medical treatment on your behalf, if this is what you would want.
 Medical treatment does not include offering water and food by mouth, which you may not accept, or palliative care to relieve pain and suffering.